Planning a Trip to Alaska

 The Salmon Capital of the World

-Today it lays claim to the title “Salmon Capital of the World.”
-It also boasts the largest display anywhere of standing totem poles, in three formal collections as well as in front of private homes.
+Today, Ketchikan lays claim to the title “Salmon Capital of the World.”
+The Alaskan town also boasts the largest display anywhere of standing totem poles, in three formal collections as well as in front of private homes.

 The setting I encountered along Creek Street is very different.
 A wooden boardwalk follows the stream that runs through the heart of town.